serge-rgb/compiler/README.md

 - Finish adding block-scope declarations to the code generator.
 - One by one, add the rest of the C int expressions.
-- Emit HTML for ASM.
-Every line a hyperlink to the codegen source.
-- Add conditional expressions.